ksuzu46/nyc-subway-entrances/README.md

 > **list_route_stations** *route_identifier*
 > > Lists the station_names of all subway stations that service the
 > > given route.
 The route identifier is case insensitive - either upper
-> > or lower case should identify a route, e.g. A and a specify the
+> > or lower case should identify a route, e.g. "A" and "a" specify the
 > > A route.

 >  **list_all_stations**